123randomuser321/Zitatespucker/README.txt

 You need simply #define them to enable the feature.

 Usage of the specific backends is described within their respective headers.
-Example files can be found within the examples directory.
+Example files can be found within the 'examples' directory.

 Then, pass -lZitatespucker to the linker, and you should be good.